Tyomaaans/Auth-Session/README.md

 A production-ready REST API for authentication and multi-session management built with Go.
 Designed for high security and scalability — featuring refresh token rotation, token hashing at rest, multi-device tracking, and instant session revocation via Redis.

-> ⚠️ This project is actively under development.
-Core authentication, token rotation, and multi-session controls are stable.

 ---

 ## Architecture Overview